 The show is popular because it’s a modern day version of a mother-lode gold strike.
 In a few cases, bidders have made hundreds of thousands in profit.
 One bidder discovered Spanish gold coins, some dating back to the 16th Century, valued at half a million dollars.
 Another winner found a model grand piano and a third stumbled into classic toys worth nearly $13 thousand.

 In our yoga bodywork, it’s not long before we are like most of those treasure seekers who run smack dab into unwanted leftovers and are faced with cleanup.
 It’s widely understood in our yoga communities that our bodies are storage units of past traumas.
 This includes mental and psychological trauma along with physical injuries.

-Dr. David Berceli describes his work treating “deep chronic tension created in the body during a traumatic experience or that has accumulated from prolonged stress.”
-His therapy to clean up the human body’s storage unit is called TRE, Tension and Trauma Releasing Exercises. … read more...
+Dr. David Berceli describes his work treating “deep chronic tension created in the body during a traumatic experience or that has accumulated from prolonged stress.”… read more...

 It’s odd to think of yoga and freediving as complementary activities, for it’s accurate to identify yoga as bodily movement led by breathing and freediving as bodily movement while breath-holding.
 Yet yoga practice can help improve freediving by expanding lung capacity and improving tissue flexibility; and lessons learned beneath while moving under pressure can improve yoga practice.

 Living in Hawaii provides me with the opportunity to practice both yoga and freediving as often as I like.
 These activities are intimately related and both connect to the same core principle: breath work.